julhays/motif-mark/lab_notebook.md

 ```
 ./motif-mark-oop.py -f Figure_1.fasta -m Fig_1_motifs.txt
 ```
+The script takes 0.06 seconds to run.

 I am now going to go through the assignment directions to ensure I meet the requirements.
 I have documented further changes below:
 * I changed the name of my python script from ```motifs.py``` to ```motif-mark-oop.py```.
 * I changed the name of the output .png to match the prefix of the fasta input.
+* I adjusted my motif regex dictionary to account for all ambiguous nucleotides, not just Y's

+### 3/4/25

+I am updating my readme to be more detailed.

+Now, I will attempt the bonuses.

+I added a random stagger of motifs along the y-axis to better see overlaps.
+I also parsed the header of each fasta record to make a better figure title.

 Here is the output for the sample files provided in the assignment: